MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/mediawiki-connector.md

 description: "Set up the MediaWiki connector for Microsoft Search"
 ---

-# MediaWiki connector for Microsoft Search
+# MediaWiki connector

-With the MediaWiki connector for Microsoft Search, your organization can discover and index data from a wiki created by using MediaWiki software.
+With the MediaWiki connector, your organization can discover and index data from a wiki created by using MediaWiki software.
 This connector indexes specified content into Microsoft Search and supports periodic crawls to keep the index up to date.

-This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a MediaWiki connector for Microsoft Search.
+This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a MediaWiki connector.
 It explains how to configure your connector and connector capabilities, limitations, and troubleshooting techniques.

 ## Connect to a data source
 Enter your MediaWiki URL and credentials for authenticating the connection.
 You'll need the following information: **Tenant ID**, **Resource ID**, **Client ID**, and the **Client Secret**.